-However, be aware that few family-owned businesses survive beyond the first generation.
+However, be aware that few family businesses survive beyond the first generation.
 Even fewer survive the third generation.
 Clearly, thinking that the business will stay in the family is a risky assumption.

-The lack of succession planning is the main cause of the poor survival rate of family businesses.
+The lack of a succession plan is the main cause of the poor survival rate of family businesses.
 Only a very small percentage of family businesses take the necessary steps to prepare for a smooth leadership transition.

-Creating a succession planning strategy for a family-owned business is a complex process that can’t begin soon enough.
+Creating a succession plan for a family business is a complex process that can’t begin soon enough.
 It involves dealing not only with business issues but also with the sensitive and emotional relationships between family members on a professional as well as personal level.

-It’s highly recommended to work with an experienced family business succession planning consultant who can guide the stakeholders in the family through the process.
+It’s highly recommended to engage a consultant with experience working with family businesses to guide the family through the process.
 The consultant uses their expertise to avoid pitfalls and create an outcome that’s agreeable to all parties.
-In addition, they can be helpful with resolving the conflicts that invariably occur during that the development of a family business exit strategy.
+In addition, they can be helpful with resolving the conflicts that invariably occur.

-The legal and tax implications of passing the business to a family member can be significant.
-Proper family succession planning cannot be conducted properly without the assistance of legal and tax accounting professionals.
+The legal and tax implications of a family business transition can be significant.
+Consequently, proper succession planning should not be conducted without the assistance of legal and tax accounting professionals.